brentrain/cardiac_monitoring/README.md

 - AI-based rhythm analysis
 - Vital signs monitoring (Heart Rate, Blood Pressure, O2 Saturation, Temperature)
 - Patient information display
+- Smart alarm system that reduces false positives and alarm fatigue

+## About Alarm Fatigue

+Alarm fatigue is a significant challenge in healthcare settings, where healthcare providers become desensitized to medical device alarms due to the high frequency of false or non-actionable alerts.
+This system addresses this issue by:

+- Implementing intelligent alarm thresholds based on patient history
+- Using AI to reduce false positives in arrhythmia detection
+- Providing context-aware alerts that prioritize critical events
+- Allowing customizable alarm settings based on patient risk factors
+- Supporting alarm escalation protocols for different severity levels

 ## Installation